TritonSE/onboarding/writeup/part-2/2-1-Users.md

 ### Walkthrough

 1. In `backend/src/models/task.ts`, update the `Task` schema with the new `assignee` field.
 Be sure to use the [ObjectId type](https://mongoosejs.com/docs/schematypes.html#objectids) from Mongoose and make it a [`ref`](https://mongoosejs.com/docs/populate.html) to the `'User'` schema.
 2. Update all API routes that return a Task object to [populate](https://mongoosejs.com/docs/populate.html#population) the `assignee` field with the corresponding User object.
 This means Mongoose will automatically replace the ID with the actual object in the return value, or null if it doesn't exist.
-You should update `getTask`, `updateTask`, and `getAllTasks` in `backend/src/controllers`.
+You should update `getTask`, `createTask`, `updateTask`, and `getAllTasks` in `backend/src/controllers`.

+   1. For `createTask`, you may need to run a query for the newly created Task so you can populate it.
    <details>
    <summary><strong>🤔 For new developers: Populating objects</strong></summary>